 Linton’s response was that this argument gives the impression that everyone who applied for Dominican citizenship in 2018-2019, did so under the real estate option through a family package deal and that no single persons purchased US$100,000 passports under the Economic Diversification Fund (EDF) option during that period.

 To qualify for citizenship under the EDF option of the Dominica Citizenship by Investment programme, the required contribution amounts range from USD 100,000 to USD 200,000, depending on the number of dependants included in the application.
 To qualify for citizenship under the real estate option, an applicant must purchase authorized real estate to the minimum value of USD 200,000.
 Under this option, other applicable fees range from USD 25,000 for the main applicant, to a maximum of USD 70,000, depending on the number of dependants.

-In a radio interview on Thursday August 8, 2019, Prime minister Skerrit brought an unexpected perspective to the debate when he revealed that most of the CBI funds during the period in question, were obtained under another component of the CBI programme called the housing option which he said, operates “somewhat like the Fund [EDF] option.”
+In an interview on Kairi FM radio on Thursday August 8, 2019, Prime minister Skerrit brought an unexpected perspective to the debate when he revealed that most of the CBI funds during the period in question, were obtained under another component of the CBI programme called the housing option which he said, operates “somewhat like the Fund [EDF] option.”
 This option was introduced in 2016 following the devastation caused in Petite Savanne, by Tropical Storm Erika the year before.

 “In respect to the housing, there was a special dispensation.
 So, it is not under the real estate.
 It is treated somewhat like the Fund option.
 So, the fees applicable to the housing are the fees applicable if you were to invest in the government’s direct monetary option,” the prime minister explained.
 “We do not have the human resources required to implement that project so we were introduced to this developer [Montreal Management Consultants]… and we felt as a government, that this would be in the interest of the country.”